goekhantopcu/daisy-data-components/README.md

 libraries, all of the components included in this package can be customized to fit your specific needs.
 This means that you can develop your own components to create a truly unique data visualization experience for your users.

-It's worth noting that "daisy-data-components" has already been adopted by the <span style="color:#E20074; font-weight: bold">Deutsche Telekom Technik GmbH</span>, a testament to its quality and reliability.
+It's worth noting that "daisy-data-components" has already been adopted by some of my projects at work, a testament to its quality and reliability.
 With built-in pagination, sorting, and search functionality, this package is the perfect solution for developers looking to enhance their data visualization capabilities.